 Traditional: Mongolia's early inhabitants used folk songs to preserve history and legends.
-During the Mongol Empire era (see p.
-2-5 of History and Myth), Mongol rulers employed troupes of poets and dancers to provide entertainment at court.
+During the Mongol Empire era (see History and Myth), Mongol rulers employed troupes of poets and dancers to provide entertainment at court.
 Common forms included short, lively songs describing life's everyday challenges, often with improvised or satirical lyrics, and longer ballads that told of the heroes and warriors of Mongol history.
 Today, folk music is an integral part of many theatrical performances, festivals, and religious rituals.
-It also features prominently at ceremonial events such as weddings, celebrations after childbirth (see p.
-2-3 of Family and Kinship), livestock brandings, and inaugurations of new homes.
+It also features prominently at ceremonial events such as weddings, celebrations after childbirth (see Family and Kinship), livestock brandings, and inaugurations of new homes.